|

 Octavia Hill Association.

-The Bethesda Broad Street Project located on Broad and Brown Streets,
+1991 Awards of Merit for Urban Design Excellence The Bethesda Broad Street Project located on Broad and Brown Streets,

 Parkside Historic Preservation Corporation's Brantwood Apartments at 4150